8 Common Mistakes Businesses Make When Switching To The Cloud

 Failing to Anticipate Your Bandwidth Needs

-Assuming Your Data Will Be Backed Up in the Cloud And Secured
+Assuming Your Data Will Be Backed Up to the Cloud and Secured

 Not Securing Your Data And Ignoring Privacy Laws